-Meet you en route from time to time with snacks, support and encouragement – you will also be able to deposit or retrieve pieces of kit if necessary
+Meet you en route from time to time with water, snacks, support and encouragement – you will also be able to deposit or retrieve pieces of kit if necessary

 We have ridden and fine-tuned the route you are using so we know all the twists and turns we are sending you on!